matt1187/3.3V-adventure/README.md

 # Project  3.3V adventure

-This is collection of modification, improvement of  3.3V option on 486 motherboard.
-Some 486 motherboard has 3.3V option, but 3.3V regulator isn't soldered , because board is a cost-cutting version.
+This is a collection of modifications ment to be a improvement of the 3.3V option on 486 motherboards.
+Some 486 motherboards have 3.3V option, but the 3.3V regulator isn't soldered onto it, because the board is a low-cost version.